Generic selectors

 • Scientific name: Mikrogeophagus ramirezi

-• Care level: Moderate – Advanced
+• Care level: Moderate to advanced

 • Minimum tank size: 20 gallons